LibertyDSNP/spec/pages/Ethereum/IdentityFactory.md

 ### Beacon Interface

-A beacon contract follows the same interface as the OpenZeppelin 4 [IBeacon](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.0.0/contracts/proxy/beacon/IBeacon.sol).
+A beacon contract follows the same interface as the OpenZeppelin 4 [`IBeacon`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.0.0/contracts/proxy/beacon/IBeacon.sol).
-Updating the beacon logic address is left to the implementation of the beacon, but the OpenZeppelin 4 [UpgradeableBeacon](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.0.0/contracts/proxy/beacon/UpgradeableBeacon.sol) is suggested.
+Updating the beacon logic address is left to the implementation of the beacon, however the OpenZeppelin 4 [`UpgradeableBeacon`](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/v4.0.0/contracts/proxy/beacon/UpgradeableBeacon.sol) is suggested.

 ```solidity
 /**